This is the moment Aretha Franklin became the ‘Queen of Soul'

 In 1967, Aretha Franklin’s reign as the “Queen of Soul” began.

-She was in her mid-20s, and had recently left Columbia Records to sign with Atlantic Records.
-It had released her 11th studio album, “I Never Loved a Man the Way I Love You,” widely considered to be her best work and includes the souled-up juggernaut “Respect.”
+Franklin was in her mid-20s and had recently left Columbia Records to sign with Atlantic Records.
+She had released her 11th studio album, “I Never Loved a Man the Way I Love You,” widely considered to be her best work and includes the souled-up juggernaut “Respect.”

 The album would peak at No. 2 on Billboard’s 200 album chart, while “Respect” earned her a No. 1 hit on the singles chart.

-But it wasn’t just the commercial success that earned Franklin, who died Thursday at 76, her nickname, which became shorthand for her powerhouse vocal ability and fidelity to black music as well her ascendancy to American music royalty.
+But it wasn’t just the commercial success that earned Franklin, who died Thursday at 76, her nickname.

-The story of how Franklin, the preacher’s daughter who was a musical prodigy, was crowned “the Queen of Soul” begins in Chicago in 1967.
+The story of how Franklin was crowned “the Queen of Soul” begins in Chicago in 1967.
 (Some sources have placed the date three years earlier, while others a year later.)

 Franklin was headlining a show at the city's renowned Regal Theater, where the city’s legendary radio disc jockey and promoter Pervis "The Blues Man" Spann produced concerts for blues and soul acts.